How to Fix Furbo 360° Jamming: The Complete Troubleshooting Guide

 Step 4: Factory Reset Test

 Hold the reset button (bottom of unit) for 15 seconds until you hear a beep.
-Re-pair with app and test.
+Repair with the pp and test.
 If jam persists, deeper cleaning is needed.

 Step 5: Removing the Base (Warranty Void)